-Amplitudes at each time point were regressed onto each predictor (when, retention interval: short, long; when, study room: A, B; where, location at test relative to location at study: stationary, displaced; where, location at study relative to other items: common, unique) separately for each electrode to examine the time course of each experimental manipulation.
-Each model was run independently, without interactions, due to the low number of trials for which the interactions would apply.
-The average number of trials submitted to each regression equation was 89, except in the case of the retention interval (short, long) data.
-Because all Room B items were seen 15 s before test trials, the retention interval manipulation only applied to items encountered in Room A, so the average number of trials for retention interval analysis was 44.5.
+Amplitudes at each time point were regressed onto each predictor (when--- retention interval: short, long; when---study room: A, B; where---location at test relative to location at study: stationary, displaced; where---location at study relative to other items: common, unique) separately for each electrode to examine the time-course of each experimental manipulation.
+Amplitudes were regressed onto each predictor independently, without interactions, due to the low number of trials for which the interactions would apply.
+The average number of trials analyzed by each model was 89, except in the case of the retention interval (short, long) data.
+Because all Room B items were seen 15 s before test trials, the retention interval manipulation only applied to items encountered in Room A, so the average number of trials for retention interval analysis was 45.

 Data were examined for each participant to identify clusters of electrodes and time periods that were responsive to a given predictor, with a minimum criterion of R2 ≥ 0.05.
 No single electrode was found to be responsive for a given manipulation across all participants, so responsive electrodes were logged separately for each participant, then organized roughly into region.
-The region with the majority of responding participants was examined for each when manipulation (room: A, B; retention interval: short, long), and two regions were uncovered related to where, in terms of location at test relative to location at study (stationary, displaced).
-No regions were found that routinely corresponded with where in terms of relationship to other items (common, unique), so this comparison was excluded.
-Estimated s, p values, and R2 values for responsive electrodes were averaged across clusters for each person, then averaged across included participants to form grand averaged time courses, seen in figures 6 and 7.
+The region with the majority of responding participants was examined for each when manipulation (room: A, B; retention interval: short, long), and two regions were uncovered related to where---location at test relative to location at study (stationary, displaced).
+No regions were found that routinely corresponded with where—location relative to other items (common, unique), so this comparison was excluded.
+Estimated s, p-values, and R2 values for responsive electrodes were averaged across clusters for each person, then averaged across included participants to form grand averaged time courses, and are presented in Figures 6 and 7.

-Fourteen participants contributed 1-7 (average 2.9) frontocentral electrodes (see Figure 6D) that differed significantly on the basis of when, in terms of retention interval.
-R2 values indicate maximal influence of retention interval between 400-600 ms after stimulus onset, with trials that occurred further away in time leading to more negative amplitudes in these electrodes (see Figure 6, red lines).
+Fourteen participants contributed 1-7 (average 2.9) frontocentral electrodes (see Figure 6D) that differed significantly on the basis of when---retention interval, as measured in Room A items.
+The time course of the R2 values indicate maximal influence of retention interval between 400-600 ms after stimulus onset, with trials that occurred further away in time leading to more negative amplitudes in these electrodes (see Figure 6, red lines).

-Nineteen participants contributed 1-5 (average 2.2) central electrodes (see Figure 6E) that differed significantly on the basis of when, in terms of room in which the item was encountered.
-For this comparison, seven participants had negative  values in this location while 12 participants had positive  values.
-Analyzed separately, this led to two identical p-value and R2 time courses, and  time courses that were mirror images of one another.
-Because valence can be altered due to the location of the reference electrode, p-values and R2 values for these seven participants were averaged, and beta values were inverted and averaged with the participants who showed a positive-going waveform (see Figure 6, black lines).
-This technique allows us to preserve all information about the time course of information being integrated, but not the directionality of the electrical activity,
+Nineteen participants contributed 1-5 (average 2.2) central electrodes (see Figure 6E) that differed significantly on the basis of when---study room.
+For this comparison, seven participants had negative  values while 12 participants had positive  values.
+Analyzed separately, this led to two identical time courses for p-values and R2, and time-courses for  values that were mirror images of one another.
+Because valence can be altered due to the location of the reference electrode, p-values and R2 values for these seven participants were averaged, and the absolute value of the  values were averaged across participants (see Figure 6, black lines).

-The influence of when, in terms of ordinal episode, appears to influence electrical activity measured at central electrodes, with maximal influence between 300-600 ms after the initiation of recognition, based on p-values.
-R2 values peak close to 600 ms, and beta values remain high for the entire interval.
+The influence of when---study room---appears to influence electrical activity measured at central electrodes, with maximal influence between 300-600 ms after the initiation of recognition, based on p-values.
+R2 values peak close to 600 ms, and  values remain high for the entire interval.